jentery/466/index.md

 ## Steps (take them or leave them)

-1. Take a few days to listen to the sounds you here most often.
+1. Take a few days to listen to the sounds you hear most often.
 No need to record them.
 Just attend to them.
 2. With a text editor, notebook, or the like, compose a playlist of at least eight sounds you hear often.
 Just the playlist, not the actual sounds.
-Be creative here.
 What sounds (e.g., commercials, voices, and noises) do you hear regularly?
 You might consider a theme to arrange or unify them.
 Perhaps there’s a relationship between these sounds and memory, labour, learning, friendships, habit, place . . . ?
 3. Next, try a test run.
 Briefly record a sound using whatever audio technology you decided to use this semester, transfer it to your computer (if applicable), import it into Audacity, and export it as an MP3.
 Note: Audacity will not import AC3, AMR(NB), M4A, or WMA.
 It will only import WAV, MP3, OGG, AU and AIFF.
 If need be, then you can use a program like iTunes to change the format.
 (In iTunes, under “preferences,” you can change the import settings to “MP3″ through the “when you insert CD” option.
 For PCs, “preferences” is under “edit,” and for Macs, it’s under “iTunes”.)
 If you are having difficulty with a test, then email me.
 4. Now record all of the sounds on your playlist.
 As you record, keep in mind where you are recording.
 Is the room noisy?
 Are you recording in such a way that accurately depicts an everyday situation for you?
 Or are you altering the situation for the purposes of recording?
 What perspective or position does your recording imply?
 If possible, then record with headphones on.
 That way, you can hear what you are recording.
 Most important, all sounds should fall within the realm of fair dealing, with permission.
 For example, if you are recording someone’s voice, then first ask permission to record them.
 During class, we will further discuss fair dealing and permissions and how they affect the work you do in this course.
 5. Import at least eight recordings into Audacity and edit them.
 I suggest dedicating one named track to each of your recordings.
 Also, for this assignment, you cannot add effects or computer-generated sounds, and your audiography should consist of contiguous recordings.
 Please refrain from too much, if any, layering.
 In other words, let the recordings from your audiography and its rationale (see above), not editing or voice-over, do most of the work.
 While some editing (e.g., trimming, copying, and pasting) will be necessary, try to keep it simple.